Carnagion/dissertation/diss/diss.typ

 === Runway Hold Times

-// TODO: Write a better explanation for this section Delays are ideally absorbed by stand holding -- a departure $i$ only needs to push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$.
+Delays are ideally absorbed by stand holding -- a departure $i$ only needs to push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$.

 However, in some cases it may be better to absorb delays at the runway by _runway holding_ instead -- i.e. arriving and waiting at the runway before a departure's scheduled take-off time.